google-research/ibc/README.md

 ### Task: D4RL Adroit and Kitchen

+#### Get Data

-The D4RL human demonstration training data used for the paper submission can be downloaded using: <a name="d4rl-data"></a>
+The D4RL human demonstration training data used for the paper submission can be downloaded using the commands below.
+This data has been processed into a `.tfrecord` format from the original D4RL data format: <a name="d4rl-data"></a>

 ```bash
 cd ibc/data && mkdir -p d4rl_trajectories && cd d4rl_trajectories